AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > [Stuff] that I can't control?
 Well I guess there's always space [and fortune].
-Really the pace of progress on Mars depends on the pace of progress of SpaceX to work [...] achieve a good launch [rate], our success rate with Falcon 9 is roughly 93%, it's not out of [...] with some launch vehicles, it needs to be a lot better, and we, the Falcon Heavy the launch timeline, schedule to, and make sure that we [...] [that we've got sufficient cashflow to] fund launch [properly], and of course I will [double ...] personally.
-There's a big committee of individuals who want to do that, and [...] some point in there future there may be a, well I have no idea if there will be but there might be a NASA [COTS] programme, or something like that, [...]necessary really, <mark>this is ultimately about maximising probability that the future is good and minimising existential risk</mark>, so I think [whatever means] increases that probability is good.
-So I think fundamental [technical] obstacles to what we've proposed [...] [a lot of quality engineering]
+Really the pace of progress on Mars depends on the pace of progress of SpaceX to [what degree do we] achieve a good launch [rate], our success rate with Falcon 9 is roughly 93%, it's not out of [family] with some other launch vehicles, but it needs to be a lot better, and we, the Falcon Heavy the launch timeline, [Dragon 2], and make sure that we [manage the company such that we've got sufficient cashflow to] fund [Mars programs], and of course I will [supplement that] personally.
+[And I think there may be other] individuals who are willing to do that, and [conceivably at] some point in there future there may be a -- well I have no idea if there will be but there might be a NASA [COTS] programme, or something like that. [...]necessary really, <mark>this is ultimately about maximising probability that the future is good and minimising existential risk</mark>, so I think [whatever means] increases that probability is good.
+So I [don't see any] fundamental [technical] obstacles to what we've proposed [...] [a lot of hard engineering though]

 10:30
 {:.muted.smaller.right}